 |Workshop||Number of Participants*||Workshop Length||Price**|

 **Off-site workshops will require a $350 travel fee.
-Travel distance may impact final price.
+Travel distance may impact the final price.

 Impressions from Attendees